 The MVL procedure requires a Declaration of Solvency to be sworn, which states the directors have conducted a full enquiry of the company’s affairs and are of the opinion that it is able to repay it’s debts, with interest, within a 12 month period.

-Members’ Voluntary Liquidations can often be a tax effective way for shareholders to unlock their capital.
+Members’ Voluntary Liquidations can often be a tax effective way for shareholders to unlock their capital, as often Entrepreneurs’ Relief is available, which can result in significant tax savings.

 Read our MVL Reminder blog.